alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 	yum -y install iptables-services
 	systemctl start iptables
 	systemctl enable iptables

-   # snat rule, dns resolve to eth0, and using eth0:1 as source to access internet
+   #snat rule, dns resolve to eth0, and using eth0:1 as a source to access the internet
 	iptables -t nat -A POSTROUTING -s 10.0.0.122 -o eth0 -j SNAT --to-source 10.0.0.124
 	```